ARTICLES | CONTENT DISTRIBUTION

 Other paid services include:

-On these, you’ll pay roughly 20 cents per click for results by click.
+On these, you’ll pay roughly 20 cents per click.
 You can find free syndication options too in a range of niches and industries, but you’ll have to research your specific niche or industry to find the best opportunities for your specific needs.

 Free syndication networks include: